 At present, scientists do not know exactly what causes the body's immune system to attack the cells, but many believe that both genetic factors and environmental factors, such as viruses, are involved.
 Studies are now underway to identify these factors and prevent type 1 diabetes in people at risk.
 Learn more about the causes of type 1 diabetes.

 Type 2 Diabetes

 Type 2 diabetes -- the most common form -- is linked closely to overweight and obesity, high blood pressure, and abnormal cholesterol levels.
-About 80 percent of people with type 2 diabetes are overweight.
+Many people with type 2 diabetes are overweight.
 Being overweight can keep your body from using insulin properly.

 - having a first-degree relative -- a parent, brother, or sister -- with diabetes

 - being African American, American Indian or Alaska Native, Asian American or Pacific Islander, or Hispanic American/Latino.

 - having gestational diabetes, or giving birth to at least one baby weighing more than 9 pounds